 Python is a very-high-level dynamic object-oriented programming language.
 It's designed to be easy to program and easy to read.
 Guido van Rossum started the design of Python in 1980.
 Over the years, Python has gained popularity in a broad range of fields from web development, games, usage as a scripting language, and of course science and engineering.

 Python is open source software, distributed under a liberal license, and can thus be distributed freely, even for commercial use.
 This openness makes that Python plays well with with other languages and is easily extendible.

 Python is a general purpose language, which means that many things are made easy.
-Examples are string processing, reading/writing files, sockets, websites (such as this one), databases, GUI’s.
+Examples are string processing, reading/writing files, sockets, websites (such as this one), databases, GUI's.
 This is why it has been adopted by so many people, and for such a wide range of tasks.
-The large user community is very active and known as one of the friendliest around.
+The large user community is very active and known to be friendly.

 It's ease of use for general tasks makes Python very suitable for education.
 For science this is also an advantage, as scientist often need to load data, visualize it, and maybe control it via a user interface.
 For commercial applications this means that many things work out of the box, saving time and money.

 Python is dynamic

 Note: Strictly speaking Python is a language specification, and might be compiled as well as interpreted.
 Pyzo is based on cPython, the most common Python implementation which uses an interpreter written in C.